What Being "Too High" Feels Like

 Where Can I Smoke Cannabis In NYC

 New York State legalized adult-use cannabis under MRTA in March 2021.
-New York City regulates where cannabis can be consumed through the existing Smoke-Free Air Act framework, which applies to combustible smoking products across both tobacco and cannabis.
-This page maps where smoking is allowed, where it is prohibited, what the practical guidance looks like neighborhood by neighborhood, what enforcement actually looks like, and how vapes and edibles fit (or do not fit) the same rules.
+New York City handles where cannabis can be smoked through the existing Smoke-Free Air Act, which covers combustible smoking products for both tobacco and cannabis.
+This page walks through where smoking is allowed, where it is prohibited, and how vapes and edibles fit (or do not fit) the same rules.